tfussell/xlnt/docs/index.rst

 Introduction
 ------------

-xlnt is a C++14 library for reading, writing, and modifying xlsx files as described in ECMA 376.

-The API is generally based on openpyxl, a python library for reading and writing xlsx/xlsm files.

-This is still very much a work in progress, but the core development work is complete.
+xlnt is a C++14 library for reading, writing, and modifying XLSX files as described in [ECMA 376](http://www.ecma-international.org/publications/standards/Ecma-376.htm).
+The API is based on [openpyxl](https://bitbucket.org/openpyxl/openpyxl), a Python library to read/write Excel 2007 xlsx/xlsm files, and ultimately on [PHPExcel](https://github.com/PHPOffice/PHPExcel), pure PHP library for reading and writing spreadsheet files upon which openpyxl was based.
+This project is still very much a work in progress, but the core development work is complete.

 Support
 +++++++